Riding the Trend or Protecting Profits | Revolve Group Inc. (RVLV)

 RVLV’s Market Performance

-RVLV stocks went up by 10.29% for the week, with a monthly drop of -9.26% and a quarterly performance of 13.25%, while its annual performance rate touched -19.68%.
-The volatility ratio for the week stands at 5.52% while the volatility levels for the past 30 days are set at 5.30% for Revolve Group Inc..
-The simple moving average for the period of the last 20 days is 2.98% for RVLV stocks with a simple moving average of 14.54% for the last 200 days.
+RVLV stocks went up by 3.24% for the week, with a monthly jump of 2.25% and a quarterly performance of 15.09%, while its annual performance rate touched -16.47%.
+The volatility ratio for the week stands at 6.56% while the volatility levels for the past 30 days are set at 5.06% for Revolve Group Inc..
+The simple moving average for the period of the last 20 days is 4.61% for RVLV stocks with a simple moving average of 14.83% for the last 200 days.

 Analysts’ Opinion of RVLV